Jennifer Perry Cheatham, Ed.D.

 Learn more about my courses, including how to sign up for my professional courses.

-Learn more about the Public Education Leadership Project at Harvard and how to get involved.
+Learn more about the Initiative on Superintendent as Civic Leader at Harvard and how to get involved.

-Learn more about Entry Planning for Equity-Focused Leaders, including key tools and resources that might be useful to you.
+Learn more about my new book, Superintendent as Civic Leader, including key tools and resources that might be useful to you.

 Let’s explore how I might be useful to you in your own work.

-Shared leadership has never been more important, and the time to lead for equity is now.
+Shared leadership has never been more important, and the time to lead together is now.

-In my over 25 years as an educator, I’ve learned a lot about education leadership with the understanding that leadership comes in many forms, and everyone has an important role to play in reducing inequality in our schools.
+In my over 25 years as an educator, I’ve learned a lot about education leadership with the understanding that leadership comes in many forms, and everyone has an important role to play in promoting excellence and reducing inequality in our schools.
 Together, we can ensure that every student thrives.

 ‘I Don’t Know What to Do’: Facing Today’s Education Leadership Challenges